My Name Is Legion (novel): Plot summary

 At 16, Peter d'Abo is an elusive boy.
 He seldom stays at his mother's place, but his grandmother, Lily d'Abo, in whose flat he is supposed to live for the time being, does not see him regularly either.
 From time to time Peter visits Father Vivyan and on such occasions even serves as an altar boy.
 When, on the social worker's advice, his mother tells him that Lennox Mark is his natural father, Peter decides to get some money out of him his way.
 One night while Lennox Mark is not at home he poses as a delivery boy and gains entrance into the Marks' private home.
 However, he is overwhelmed by Martina Mark and her mother, who is also living there, and persuaded to stay and work for them as a servant.
 As the two women have his DNA and he does not want to be arrested, he accepts their offer.

-While he is on the streets of London, Peter d'Abo starts committing crimes.
-He steals a miniature recording device from the Marks' home; he steals Rachel Pearl's expensive watch when she comes to live at Crickleden; but he also turns violent, cutting off a man's testicles just because he was looking for a homosexual encounter; and pushing Kevin Currey in front of an underground train.
+While on the streets of London, Peter starts committing crime.
+He steals a miniature recording device from the Marks' home; he steals Rachel Pearl's expensive watch when she comes to live at Crickleden; but he also turns violent, cutting off a man's testicles because he was looking for a homosexual encounter; and pushing Kevin Currey in front of an underground train.